tinaellis/tinaellis.github.io/networks.md

 ## Networks
 <a href="cache">Back</a>
-Rather than creating an extensive wiki, my goal for this section is to provide a quick reference point in key network knowledge areas.
+<p>Rather than creating an extensive wiki, my goal for this section is to provide a quick reference point in key network knowledge areas.</p>

 <a href="data-encapsulation">Data Encapsulation</a>